Maxwellying2020/hello-world/README.md

 # hello-world
 just another project,
-only fro test, the first time play GitHub
+only for test, the first time play GitHub only for test, it is just for test